gkara00/TCMIX_demo/README.md

 # Acknowledgments

 This demonstrator was developed as part of [NEMO Zoo Hackathon](https://forge.nemo-ocean.eu/nemo/nemo/-/wikis/NEMO-Party-2025-Info) held on June 16-20 2025 at the UK Met Office (Exeter).
-Many thanks to Dr. Julien Palmieri and Dr. Renaud Person for the mentoring and the insightfull discussions.
+Many thanks to Dr. Julien Palmieri and Dr. Renaud Person for the mentoring and the insightful discussions.

 # Future enhancements
 - Add the capability to re-constructed from storm track data (e.g., IBTrACS database)